philrz/super/docs/formats/csup.md

 Of course, the reassembly section also provides the ability to extract just subsets of columns to be read and searched efficiently without ever needing to reconstruct the original rows.
-How well this performs is up to any particular Super Columnar implementation.
+How well this performs is up to any particular CSUP implementation.

-Also, the reassembly section is in general vastly smaller than the data section so the goal here isn't to express information in cute and obscure compact forms but rather to represent data in an easy-to-digest, programmer-friendly form that leverages Super Binary.
+Also, the reassembly section is in general vastly smaller than the data section so the goal here isn't to express information in cute and obscure compact forms but rather to represent data in an easy-to-digest, programmer-friendly form that leverages BSUP.

 {{% /tip %}}

-The reassembly section is a Super Binary stream.
+The reassembly section is a BSUP stream.
 Unlike Parquet, which uses an externally described schema
-(via [Thrift](https://thrift.apache.org/)) to describe analogous data structures, we simply reuse Super Binary here.
+(via [Thrift](https://thrift.apache.org/)) to describe analogous data structures, we simply reuse BSUP here.

 #### The Super Types

 This reassembly stream encodes 2*N+1 values, where N is equal to the number of top-level types that are present in the encoded input.
-To simplify terminology, we call a top-level type a "super type", e.g., there are N unique super types encoded in the Super Columnar file.
+To simplify terminology, we call a top-level type a "super type", e.g., there are N unique super types encoded in the CSUP file.

 These N super types are defined by the first N values of the reassembly stream and are encoded as a null value of the indicated super type.